Home > Minnesota

 · Company Sponsored Seminar (only 50% of credits may be taken this way)

 Online final exams do not have a monitor requirement.
-EFFECTIVE JULY 1, 2010 - The Minnesota Department of Commerce REQUIRES that insurance continuing education ONLINE courses "include technology to guarantee seat time".
+The Minnesota Department of Commerce REQUIRES that insurance continuing education ONLINE courses "include technology to guarantee seat time".
 This means that you must spend at least 50 minutes per credit hour in a course in order receive credit for the course.
 Additionally, the course must stop recording time spent after 10 minutes of inactivity.
 The user must be actively engaged in the course in order to receive time credit for the course.
 You can read the Minnesota statute here.

 Textbook final exams require a proctor.
 Both student and proctor must complete and mail or fax an affidavit of completion to Cape School, along with proctor's proof of eligibility (see Who May Proctor Your Course or Exam)